 Emily joined SPES’s team of Environmental Educators in the fall of 2016, following two dedicated seasons as an Eco Ranger, among a variety of other SPES volunteer roles.
 With a BA from UBC in Geography: Environment & Sustainability, and Sociology, and a certificate in Creative Writing from SFU, Emily is particularly interested in the societal narratives we tell about the environment.
 She brings a varied approach to SPES’ Environmental Education team, with experience in scientific field research, environmental education, and creative writing mentoring.
 As a life-long Girl Guides of Canada member and leader, being immersed in the forests of coastal BC is where Emily first found her passion for the environment, sustainability, and wildlife.
 She is excited to facilitate that connection between students and nature in beautiful Stanley Park.

 Hailing from the tropics of the Philippines, Dannie brings the experience of birds and geckos in the house and camping in the rainforest.
-Moving to BC opened doors for her love of biology, first with UBC’s Natural Resource Conservation B.Sc. program followed by bird surveys in Ladner, fending off polar bears in the high Arctic, and all manner of invasive species management in between.
-Her first stint in nature interpretation was interning for A Rocha Canada, and the tireless work of connecting people with nature stuck with her since.
+Moving to BC opened doors for her love of biology, first with UBC’s Natural Resource Conservation B.Sc. program followed by bird surveys in Ladner, fending off polar bears in the high Arctic, and all manner of invasive species wrangling in between.
+Her first stint in nature interpretation was a work term at A Rocha Canada, and the tireless work of connecting people with nature stuck with her since.

-Dannie joined SPES in mid-2016 and marvels daily about being in the choicest workplace in the world.
+Dannie joined SPES mid-2016 and is thankful for the loveliest workplace in the world.
 In her spare time, she reverts to a bookworm, tackles the yarn arts, studies creation care theology, and learns obscure martial arts.